purpleidea/flabbergast/flabbergast-manual.md

 ![](https://rawgithub.com/apmasell/flabbergast/master/inheritance.svg)

 Templates can be made from scratch or from existing templates.
 Frames can be made from scratch, by instantiating templates, the fricassée `Select` operations, or the `Append` expression.
 Scalar values can be distilled from frames using the fricassée `Reduce` operation.
-Obviously, scalar values can be manipulated a number of ways not shown in the diagram.
+Scalar values can be manipulated a number of ways not shown in the diagram.

 ### Miscellaneous